 Completely unloading your rifle during storage and other appropriate situations is essential to safe gun handling.
-The "safety" on the Model 1892 is of utmost importance during unloading.
+The "safety" on the Model 1894 is of utmost importance during unloading.
 When the "safety" is in the on safe position, it allows you to cycle the action and eject loaded cartridges from the magazine with the hammer blocked and unable to strike the firing pin.

-- 1. Place the "safety" in the on safe position. - 2.
-Swing the finger lever completely downward.
+- 1. Place the "safety" in the on safe position. - Swing the finger lever completely downward.
 This will extract any cartridge from the chamber and eject it.
 Capture the cartridge and return the finger lever fully upward.
+Keep your fingers away from the trigger. - 3.
+Continue to operate the finger lever in the same manner transferring all the remaining cartridges from the magazine to the chamber and then ejecting them out.

-- Continue to operate the finger lever in the same manner transferring all the remaining cartridges from the magazine to the chamber and then ejecting them out. - 4.
-When cartridges no longer eject when you cycle the action, further assure that no cartridges remain by opening the action, depressing the carrier and visually checking the chamber, feed mechanism and magazine follower to be certain that the rifle is completely unloaded (Figure 18, page 26).
-After the last live cartridge is moved out of the magazine and ejected, immediately lower the hammer to the rebound position as explained previously.
+4. When cartridges no longer eject when you cycle the action, further assure that no cartridges remain by opening the action, depressing the carrier and visually checking the chamber, feed mechanism and magazine follower to be certain that the rifle is completely unloaded (Figure 22).
+After the last live cartridge is moved out of the magazine and ejected, immediately close the action and lower the hammer to the rebound position as explained previously.